LukeMS/keltor/rst/index.rst

 **Power Base**: The Middle Land Empire

 From the time of the Empire's founding, 540+ years ago, House Kalistic has held the Imperial Throne.
 It has not been an easy road, from assassination attempts to out right rebellion House Kalistic has faced and won over all challenges.
-They are masterful adaptors and manipulators who have shown the ability to use force as needed in order to maintain control over the Middle Lands.
+They are masterful adaptors and manipulators who have shown the ability to use force as needed in order to maintain control over the `Middle Lands`_.
 As a whole, the members of this House have proven time and again to possess the qualities needed to rule.
 One-hundred-twenty-three noble families (called Houses) have sworn oath to the Imperial Throne.
 Ten percent of all tax collected goes to the Imperial House.

 The responsibility of granting noble status falls mainly on the Imperial Throne.
 There are three activities involved in this process.
 First is granting a title to someone not of a noble bloodline.
 Second is elevating a bloodline to noble status, thereby making a New House.
 Finally, reviewing a bloodline's claim of nobility which is done ten years after a New House has its third head of house.
 While many high ranking nobles can grant a title, a noble house can only be created or destroyed by decree of the Imperial Throne.